conan-io/docs/devops/compression.rst

     manipulate, change, remove or alter them.

-Conan has traditionally used only the built-in ``tgz`` format to compress the artifacts, and allowed the ``core.gzip:compresslevel`` to select different compression levels (a tradeoff between speed and compress ratio).
+Conan has traditionally used only the built-in ``tgz`` format to compress the artifacts, and allowed the ``core.gzip:compresslevel`` to select different compression levels (a tradeoff between speed and compression ratio).

 From Conan 2.25 it is possible to (experimentally) select other compression formats that might be more efficient.